 Transport is the lifeline of any big city.
 It’s hard to think about what London would be without the Underground.
 Even when one tube line goes on strike, it can be frustrating to get around.

 The Underground is more than just a transportation option.
 At times, it has been a shelter and probably saved many lives.
 There is so much history under the surface that few people know about.
 That’s why we wanted to take the Clapham South Hidden London Tour and visit the London Transport Museum.
 Let me tell you more about our experience.

 Note: This post contains affiliate links.
 Please see disclosure for more information.

 Note: Please use this post to plan future travel.
 Now it is important to stay home and save lives.
-The London Transport Museum and the Hidden London Tours are currently closed.
+The London Transport Museum has reopened but the Hidden London Tours are currently suspended.
 Check the status and get more information here.
 You might also want to try one of their virtual tours.

 What is a Hidden London Tour?